FranciscoG/youtube-playlist-importer/README.md

 ## IMPORTANT NOTE

-The text file with the youtube urls must be in the same folder as the `yt-import-playlist` executable
+The text file with the youtube urls must be in the same folder, or subfolder, as the `yt-import-playlist` executable

 ## How to use it